Yokai-2510/Kotak-Neo-AlgoBot/README.md

 - **Market Hours** : Current Time should be between Market Hours.
 - **Zone Change Detection:** A new order will be placed only when a zone change is detected.
+- **New Order Delay:**  A delay specified by the user in the strategy dict will be implemented for a new zone.

 **NOTE** : If the zone is starting from Zone 3, an order for Zone 3 will not be placed.
 Once a zone change is detected , only then ,  a new order will be placed for the new zone.

 ## Exit Conditions